Guardsquare/bitrise-step-scan-with-appsweep/README.md

 ### Android

-To use this Step, you need:
+To use this step, you need:

 * A [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) in your project.
 It is expected in the root folder.
 * The Gradle AppSweep plugin.
 If you have a common folder structre (in particular `./app/build.gradle` is your app's gradle file) then the plugin will be injected automatically.
 Otherwise you need to add the AppSweep plugin manually, by adding `id "com.guardsquare.appsweep" version "latest.release"` to the plugin section of your app's build.gradle script.